Lorelei Vashti looks at the original 1946 costumes for George Balanchine’s The Four Temperaments

 The dancer Mary Ellen Moylan, who performed at the ballet’s premiere, felt hindered by the flashy design.
 In an interview years later, she said, “As interesting as they were, [the costumes] were very difficult for the dancers.
 Balanchine was quite disconcerted and had a conversation with Seligmann, saying, ‘We see nothing!
 We see nothing!
 We don’t see Mary Ellen at all!'”
 However, when Balanchine asked Seligmann to cut off some of the tulle, reducing the swathing around the body, he was adamant that nothing could be cut, for then, “Where is Seligmann?”

 It’s hard not to feel a little bit sorry for Seligmann, whose imagination was fired by the idea of using the dancers as he would the figures in a painting.
 Balanchine, on the other hand, saw the dancers as a canvas for the audience’s emotions, and that is where his genius lies.
-By stripping back the “look” of his ballets, Balanchine urged the audience to “look”, and to discover for themselves the pure emotions presented for them on stage, without distraction.
+By stripping back the 'look' of his ballets, Balanchine urged the audience to look, and to discover for themselves, without distraction, the pure movement presented for them on stage.